Donacia

 Donacia is a large genus of aquatic leaf beetles in the subfamily Donaciinae.
-Like other members of that subfamily, the beetles have long antennae.
-They are active and able to fly.
-Larvae feed on submerged portions of aquatic plants, such as water lilies, and breathe oxygen from plant vessels.
-Adults live on surface parts of the same plants.
+Like other members of that subfamily, the beetles have densely pubescent undersides and long antennae.
+The genus is recognized by the truncate elytral apex and pubescent area above the procoxa.
+Adults are active and readily take flight.
+Adults feed on the upper epidermis of host plants; some may be pollen feeders.
+Larvae feed on the sap of submerged portions of aquatic plants, such as water lilies, sedges (Cyperaceae), Sagittaria (Alismataceae), Sparganium (Typhaceae), pond weed (Potamogeton).
+They are believed to breathe oxygen from plant vessels as well as cutaneously.
+Adults live on surface parts of the same plants but can go under water for extended periods because of their plastron.

+There are 15 proposed subgenera.
+The three largest subgenera are: Donacia (Donacia) s. str., with 10 Nearctic and 5 Palaearctic species; Donacia (Cyphogaster) with about 6 Australasian species; and Donacia (Donacocia) containing about 21 Nearctic species and about 75 Palaearctic species.

 Species

 These 113 species belong to the genus Donacia: